verygoodgraphics/vgg_docs/docs/specs/vectorgraphics/font-attr.md

 Description

-Rotation angle of text characters.
+Rotation angle of the text characters.
 Default value is `0`.

 </div>